The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 The Maritime Aquarium, Norwalk

-The Maritime Aquarium allows you to get up close and personal with underwater creatures from sharks to seals and fish to sea turtles.
+Maritime Aquarium allows you to get up close and personal with underwater creatures from sharks to seals and fish to sea turtles.
 The aquarium continues to change its exhibits and also includes the largest IMAX theater in Connecticut.
 Check their website to find out what’s playing, and more about the latest exhibits to explore.

 America’s most well-known impressionist Julian Alden Weir purchased the farm in 1882.
 His daughter, painter Dorothy Weir Young, and her husband, sculptor Mahonri Young, carried on the tradition.
 New England landscape painters Sperry and Doris Andrews were the final owners.

 The farm includes an expansive property with both indoor and outdoor attractions.
 Any day is ideal for you to wander the expertly preserved home, studios, and barns in the rain.
+After all, this is one of the few historic sites in the country devoted to visual American history.

 If the rain stops falling you can also explore the gardens, woodlands, and Weir Pond.